Asymptotic harmonic behavior in the prime number distribution

 \section{Conclusions}

-The zeros $z_k=a_k+iy_k$ of the Riemann-zeta function are endpoints of continuation: $\xi(z_k)=0$ iff $1/\Theta(z_k)=0$.
-By Euler's identity (\ref{EQN_Pi}), continuation and hence the endpoints are controlled by an integral $\xi(z)$ of a regularized sum $\Phi(e^{2\lambda})$ over the prime numbers as defined by (\ref{EQN_D}).
+The zeros $z_k=a_k+iy_k$ of the Riemann-zeta function are endpoints of continuation, defined by an expressed by a regularized sum $\Phi(x)$ over the prime numbers defined by (\ref{EQN_E}).

-The contributions of the zeros $z_k$ introduce asymptotic harmonic behavior in ${\Phi}\left(e^{2\lambda}\right)$ as a function of $\lambda<0$ as defined by the sum $Z(\lambda)$ of residues associated with the $z_k$, shown in Figs. 1-2.
-This harmonic behavior in the prime number distribution appears to be exceptionally dense: primes up to 4 billion are needed to identify the first 4 harmonics, up to 70 billion for the 10 and up to 1 trillion for the first 21.
-It appears that the prime number range scales exponentially with the number of harmonics it contains.
-Conversely, knowledge of a relatively small number of zeros $z_k$ provides information on exponentially large primes numbers.
+The zeros $z_k$ of $\zeta(z)$ introduce asymptotic harmonic behavior in ${\Phi}\left(e^{2\lambda}\right)$ as a function of $\lambda<0$, defined by the sum $Z(\lambda)$ of residues of the $z_k$, shown in Figs. 2-3.
+Primes up to 4 billion are needed to identify the first 4 harmonics, up to 70 billion for the 10 and up to 1 trillion for the first 21.
+It appears that the prime number range scales approximately exponentially with the number of harmonics it contains.

-Theorem 1.1 introduces a correlation between $\Phi$, defined over the primes, and $Z$, defined over the $z_k$.
+Theorem 1.1 describes a correlation between the distribution of the primes and the distribution of the nontrivial zeros $z_k$.
 Suppose there are a finite number of zeros $z_k$ in Re~$z>\frac{1}{2}$.
 We may then consider $k^*$ for which $a_{k^*}=\max a_k$ gives rise to dominant exponential growth in $Z(\lambda)$ in the limit as $\lambda<0$ becomes large.
 This observation leads to Corollary 1.2. $Z$ can remain bounded in $x>0$ only if the Riemann hypothesis is true, or if $Z(\lambda)$ remains fortuitously bounded as an infinite sum over $a_k>\frac{1}{2}$ with no maximum in $a<1$.
+Conversely, Riemann hypothesis implies

+According to (\ref{EQN_LA5}) and our numerical calculation shown in Fig. 3, the number of primes relevant to the observed asymptotic harmonic behavior scales approximately exponentially with the number of zeros $z_k$.
+The zeros $z_k$ explored to large values by existing numerical experiments hereby constrain the distribution of an exponentially large number of primes.

-{\bf Acknowledgment.} The author gratefully acknowledges stimulating discussions with Anton F.P. van Putten and insightful comments from Fabian Ziltener.
+{\bf Acknowledgment.} The author gratefully acknowledges stimulating discussions with Fabian Ziltener and Anton F.P. van Putten.
 Some of the manuscript was prepared at the Korea Institute for Advanced Study, Dongdaemun-Gu, Seoul.
 This research was supported in part by the National Science Foundation through TeraGrid resources provided by Purdue University under grant number TG-DMS100033.
 We specifically acknowledge the assistance of Vicki Halberstadt, Rich Raymond and Kimberly Dillman.
 The computations have been carried out using Lahey Fortran 95.